katrinadelorenzo/katrinadelorenzo/README.md

 ## Katrina DeLorenzo - @katrinadelorenzo

 Hi!
-My name is **Katrina DeLorenzo** and I am a fourth-year undergraduate CS student at [Fordham University](https://www.fordham.edu/)!
-I just recently interned at an Esports/Sports startup company and am interested in a future of game software development!
+My name is **Katrina DeLorenzo** and I am a recent graduate of [Fordham University](https://www.fordham.edu/) with a bachelor's in computer science!
+I have experience interning at both a startup company as well as an established global company!
+My professional experience includes both full-stack development and business analysis.
 Here are some other facts about me:

 * 👾 Currently learning: React and AWS Serveless Infrastructure.
 * 😄 Pronouns: _She/Her_